robocomp/robocomp/tools/robocompdsl/DEVELOPER.md

 PyParsing is a python module that allows you to create Parsing Expression Grammars ([PEGs](https://en.wikipedia.org/wiki/Parsing_expression_grammar)) and use them to parse files with that grammar.
 You can consult the PyParsing documentation [here](https://pyparsing-docs.readthedocs.io/en/latest/).

-Essentially PyParsing offers a series of classes and operators that allow us to generate the grammar and at the end what we have is a parser.
+Essentially, PyParsing offers a series of classes and operators that allow us to to build parsers by describing grammars.

-This parser has a parseString method to obtain the AST from the text that is passed to it as a parameter.
+Every parser has a parseString method to obtain the AST from the text it receives as a parameter.
 This AST comes in the form of PyParsingResult nested classes.

 #### Pyparsing Parser Creation
 If you are going to create your own parser you can check the _create_parser() methods for